fmushayt/MEC/README.md

-# MEC
+# Minimum Enclosing Circle

-Code for MEC adapted from
+MEC project for CS260: Analysis of algorithms at KAUST

+All tests and code written from scratch but MEC.py code adapted from

 https://www.geeksforgeeks.org/minimum-enclosing-circle-set-1/?ref=rp
 https://www.geeksforgeeks.org/minimum-enclosing-circle-set-2-welzls-algorithm/